ableinc/pypm/README.md

 3. When installing using npm, the package.json will not update dependencies.
 This is a known bug.
 Until fixed, use npm/npx to do your installing for node projects.
 All other features work.

+4. When generating a setup.cfg file for development mode installation pip, setuptools and wheel will be updated forecfully.
+You cannot opt out of this as the latest of setuptools is required to build.

 # Changelog
+**September 2020**
+Verbose is no longer default
+Setup.py functionality added to package.json
+Custom error messages
+CLI updates

 **August 2020**
 CLI has been rebuilt; less complex.
 PyPI easy install;  pip install pypm2